AlanMcBee/w250b/ReadMe.md

 # Going deeper

 The script `Deploy-REDCap.ps1` is a wrapper around two scripts: `Deploy-REDCapKeyVault.ps1` and `Deploy-REDCapMain.ps1`.
-The wrapper script is responsible for prompting for secure and very volatile parameters and validating them.
+The wrapper script is responsible for prompting for secure and volatile parameters and validating them.

 The `Deploy-REDCapKeyVault.ps1` script is responsible for creating the Azure Key Vault and storing some secrets in it.
 It does this by deploying the `redcapAzureDeployKeyVault.bicep` template.